Laminitis-A Pictorial Review

 Farriery treatment differs greatly, firstly it is important to appreciate that farriery intervention follows the treatment of the acute causes.
 Historically a heart bar was the farriery treatment of choice and is till used effectively in some cases (Fig.13), however it presents some limitations, one being the application of positive frog pressure, when a hoof is loaded through the dynamic phases of locomotion the frog is loaded and compressed temporarily and then allowed to release when the hoof is in flight, when a positive pressure heart bar is applied this doesn’t allow for thus release and this can have detrimental effects on blood flow.

-Fig.13 Heart bar shoe fitted to counteract the prolapse of the pedal bone.
+Fig.13 Heart bar shoe fitted by the author to counteract the prolapse of the pedal bone.

 Modern materials and techniques now provide alternatives that overcome this issue and provide added benefits.
 The use of frog support padding in its different forms allows frog pressure without constant loading, it can also increase the surface area of load (Fig.14).